 Step 2.
 Change your DNS setting and map your domain with IP

 You need to update your DNS entry and point your server IP to the subdomain/domain you are looking for.
 For example, if you would want to have your hostname as sp2019.shortpoint.com, you can go to your DNS settings and create an A record something like below:

-Now your DNS is pointing to your Server however for SharePoint to act upon given hostname, you need to configure AAM (Alternet access mappings) for your web application.
+Now your DNS is pointing to your Server however for SharePoint to act upon the given hostname, you need to configure AAM (Alternate access mappings) for your web application.

-Step 7: provide your domain URL in Internet zone and click Save
+Provide your domain URL in the Internet Zone and click Save.

 You should now have your domain pointing to your web application.
 You can now use this hostname for ShortPoint licensing.